orinocoz/testdata/backup_restore.md

 ### Notes
 - MySQL backups run on `mysql_backup_host` (the replica server)
-- After restoring on replica, replication will sync data to primary
+- To restore production data: restore dump on the primary server, then replication will sync to replica
 - RPO: 24 hours | RTO: 1 hour

 ---